Zyfurr/Zyfurr.github.io/index.md

        return 0;
      }
     ```
 3. Now add a new terminal in your notebook.
 You can now interface with the FPGA using a linux command line.
 Lucky for us this linux build comes with the g++ compiler pre-installed so all we need to do now is run the command `g++ Lab4.cpp`.
-You might need to navigate to the Jupyter Notebook directory if you aren't already there.
+You might need to navigate to the Jupyter notebook directory if you aren't already there.
 This directory is located at `/home/xilinx/jupyter_notebooks`.
 4. Once our project is done compiling run the command `./a.out`.
 You should see the output in the terminal "Hello Zynq!".
 5. Congratulations!
-You've officially run your first program on your FPGA using Jupyter Notebooks.
+You've officially run your first program on your FPGA using Jupyter notebooks.

 ### Modifying and Running Your Matrix Multiplication App
 1. To re-implement lab 2 on Jupyter you can use much of the same code as you previously used with one key change.
 You need to replace the xiltimer.h library with the standard time library provided by C, time.h.
 The code for this program is provided below.
 This slightly modified lab 2 app will double the matrix size 5 times and run the desired matrix multiply algorithm each time as well as reporting how long the computation took to complete.